jschaefer619/VOSviewer_triplet_translator/README.md

 Remember, only use the -f optional argument when using the input data included in this repository.

-For some people, using 'python3' instead of 'python' will resolve some issues with running the script.
-Users should be utilize whatever command runs the python enviroment with pandas and all the other necessary dependencies.
+Depending on the configeration of python on your local machine, using 'python3' instead of 'python' will resolve some issues with running the script.
+You should utilize whatever command runs the python enviroment with pandas and all the other necessary dependencies.

 Additionally, feel free to reach out to me or to open an issue.